On behalf of The Law Office of Gustavo E. Frances, P.A.

 In 2015 Florida gave all LGBT couples the right to marry, a big milestone in LGBT rights and a huge victory for LGBT advocates and communities.
 However, even though Florida law has made leaps and bounds when it comes to the laws of LGBT communities, grey areas still exist.
 One of these hurdles is divorce.

-When a same sex couple seeks to dissolve a marriage and a partnership, just like opposite sex couple they must consider all the things other couples encounter such as asset division and child custody.
+When a same-sex couple seeks to dissolve a marriage and a partnership, just like opposite-sex couples they must consider all the things other couples encounter such as asset division and child custody.
 If a couple was in a domestic partnership before they married they must answer questions about this to the court.
-The parties involved will need to provide documentation to all the assets and debts accrued in the duration of the marriage and partnership.
-Generally, this will be split equally between both parties in accordance to the community property rule.
+The parties involved will need to provide documentation of all the assets and debts accrued in the duration of the marriage and partnership.
+Generally, this will be split equally between both parties in accordance with the community property rule.

-It is strongly advised by experts to consider getting a prenuptial agreement especially if you are half of a same sex couple, due to all the grey areas around the dissolution of a marriage and partnership.
-It is also due to these reasons of very high importance that you seek the assistance and advice of Ft.
-Lauderdale divorce lawyer to aid you through the process.
+It is strongly advised by experts to consider getting a prenuptial agreement especially if you are half of a same-sex couple, due to all the grey areas around the dissolution of a marriage and partnership.
+It is also due to these reasons of very high importance that you seek the assistance and advice of a Fort Lauderdale divorce lawyer to aid you through the process.
 A divorce lawyer in Fort Lauderdale will ensure you get exactly what you deserve.
-Find out your best options for divorce in South Florida by contacting the Law office of Gustavo E. Frances P.A.
+Find out your best options for divorce in South Florida by contacting The Law Office of Gustavo E. Frances P.A.
 Call our offices at 954-533-2756 to get a free consultation.